OrestisStefanou/OrestisStefanou.github.io/_posts/2022-12-13-Investor-Discovery-Service.md

     - overall_rating -> A combination of the 4 ratings above, because of the impact of earnings and previous price performance on stock price, double weighting is given to both the Earnings per Share and the Relative Price Strength ratings.
 Normal weight is given to the Industry Group Relative Strength, SMR, and Accumulation/Distribution ratings.

     - vol_chg_pct -> Volume traded yesterday vs average daily volume last 50 days.

+- Price estimations using machine learning
+  - Using the financials of a stock along with many other factors(sector, interest rates, treasury yields etc.) a machine learning model is trained that returns the probabilities of the price going up or down 3 months and 6 months from today.
+It also returns the factors that lead the model to these predictions so that the users can use it as an extra source of research instead of a black box.

 ## Stock Collections
 - Tech Leaders: Stock leaders in the technology industry.